brian-provenzano/jenkins-pipeline-immut/README.md

 ## Jenkins Declarative Pipeline Example (with packer, terraform, aws, ansible)

+NOTE: This can be used with my custom Jenkins containers : [jenkins docker alpine](https://github.com/brian-provenzano/jenkins-alpine-container) and [jenkins docker debian](https://github.com/brian-provenzano/jenkins-container)

 ### Details
 Contains simple Jenkins pipeline that does the following:
 - Create a custom AWS AMI using Packer; Ansible provisioner to config the image